-The five underlined phases all refer to the same man, a vital fact for a translator to know since some of those phrases could not be used in any literal manner in another language (e.g. "the Spaniard" could not be translated word-for-word into Spanish or Russian).
+The five italicized phrases all refer to the same man, a vital fact for a translator to know since some of those phrases could not be used in any literal manner in another language (e.g. "the Spaniard" could not be translated word-for-word into Spanish or Russian).
 It is hard to imagine multiple identity of reference like that having any determinable statistical basis.

-Is the Pure Statistics argument what is being debated?
-No.
+8 Is the Pure Statistics Argument What is Being Debated?
+No

 Everything so far refers to the pure statistics argument, from which IBM have now effectively backed off.
-If the argument is than to be about the deployment of hybrid systems and exactly what data to get from the further induction of rules and categories with statistical functions (e.g. what sort of dictionary to use) then there is really no serious argument at all, just a number of ongoing efforts with slightly differing recipes.
+If the argument is then to be about the deployment of hybrid systems and exactly what data to get from the further induction of rules and categories with statistical functions (e.g., what sort of dictionary to use) then there is really no serious argument at all, just a number of ongoing efforts with slightly differing recipes.
 Less fun, but maybe more progress, and IBM are to be thanked for helping that shift.